kizu/kizu.ru/src/documents/posts/2013-01-22-(issues)-cursor-pointer/index.en.md

 But that’s not a proper argument, it’s a pointer for one of another problems:

 1. Active elements could be placed not that close one to another.
-In that case it would be harder for user to hit those elements and there would be symptomatic flickering when you’d move the cursor from one such element to another.
+In that case it would be harder for users to hit those elements and there would be symptomatic flickering when you’d move the cursor from one such element to another.
 Ideally, those elements should have continuous active areas.
 And to delimit different elements in that case you should use the visual hover like changing background and not the cursorless gaps.

 2. Another problem — cluttered interface.
 If you’d have whole page covered in active elements, then — yeah — the cursor would change a lot (however, it already changes a lot when you hover over text or other static elements).
 When you have a lot of active areas, it could be that you need to simplify something there.

 ## Recap

 In ideal situation every active element should have a distinct visual hover state.
 But even with such state it won’t hurt to add a `cursor:pointer` — it would only add clarity and would remove possible UI conflicts.
-And if you can’t find how to make a visual state on hover, adding pointer would be enough for most cases (however, if you’re working with a designer, it would be better to ask him to give you a correct visual hover state).
+And if you can’t find how to make a visual state on hover, adding pointer would be enough for most cases (however, if you’re working with a designer, it would be better to ask them to give you a correct visual hover state).

 And there are just no other arguments against cursor over active elements than user habits.
 And there would be more happy users than those who moan.